Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 On first exposure to an antigen:

-IgM is produced first, followed by IgG.
+IgM is produced first, followed by IgG (after class switching).

-Antibody levels rise, plateau, and then decline.
+Antibody levels rise, plateau, and then decline as plasma cells die.

-Memory cells are generated.
+Memory B cells and memory T cells are generated.

 8.2 Secondary response